lloydkevin/hugo-wd/content/post/2006-10-27-a-step-by-step-tutorial-google-maps-and-ajax.md

 [John Ferguson Smarta][1] Writes:

-> &#8230;we will discuss how you can easily implement dynamic interactive maps on your Java web application, using the Google Maps API for the web interface, and Ajax to provide real-time interaction with the server.
+> ...we will discuss how you can easily implement dynamic interactive maps on your Java web application, using the Google Maps API for the web interface, and Ajax to provide real-time interaction with the server.
 This article is designed to give you a rapid introduction to both Google Maps and Ajax, and to let you get your own interactive maps up and running quickly and easily.

  [1]: http://today.java.net/pub/a/today/2006/10/25/integrating-google-maps-into-web-application.html